Federal Direct Stafford Loans (Subsidized & Unsubsidized)

 No Grants in overpayment status.

-Complete the Master Promissory Note (MPN), if it has been more than 10 years since the last MPN was completed.
+Complete the Master Promissory Note (MPN).
+A new MPN is necessary if it has been more than 10 years since the last MPN was completed.

 Must be enrolled in, and successfully complete, at least half-time enrollment (6 units for Undergraduate, Post-baccalaureate, Credential; 4 units for Graduate students).